 - Use two teaspoons to make teaspoon-sized balls of the mixture, then use your hands to roll the mixture in the cocoa powder

 - Repeat for the rest of the mixture

-- Keep truffles in an airtight container in the fridge for up to a week
+- Keep truffles in an airtight container in the fridge for up to 5 days

 Disclosure: This posts contains affiliate links to Amazon.
 If you click through and purchase any of these films, a small percentage will come to me, with no extra cost to you!
 This income will go towards the running of this blog – thank you.